johnidm/about-me/README.md

 **Smarket Solutions** (Brazil) - Full Stack Developer - (September 2016 to present)

 Smarket is a digital company that helps retailers make better choices on their promotional sales.
+I was responsible for the definition of detailed design and implement architecturalal strategies for the Frontend infrastructure using Angular2+ and TypeScript.
+I guides development teams with technical implementation details surrounding.
+I developed and planned code implementations a highly scalable REST API service using Python, Django and Django Rest Framework.

 Key technologies: Python, Typescript, Angular, Django, Celery, Django REST Framework, PostgreSQL, Amazon Web Services (AWS).